notEpsilon/krypton/README.md

 `cd client/` and run `npm ci`, now you just need to add a `.env` file into the `server` folder which holds the<br> `firebase configuration keys`.

-1. to initialize the server run go to the `server/` directory and run `npm run compile`.
+1. to initialize the server go to the `server/` directory and run `npm run compile`.

 ## Credits / Contributors